-But while some say autumn is all about dark, malty ales—which we love; our very first beer was Stout—there are other styles and flavors that fit nicely with the season.
+Some say autumn is all about dark, malty ales — which we love; our very first beer was Stout — but there are other styles and flavors that fit nicely with the season.
 Maybe the piney aroma of Pale Ale transports you to a cozy campground.
 Or does lederhosen (and a stein of lager) make it official for you?
-And if it’s just about some extra oomph, an Imperial IPA could be the hoppy ticket.
+And if it’s just about some extra oomph, an Imperial beer could be the ticket.

 There’s always a lot to choose from, so we’ve rounded up our best fall beers to help you narrow it down.
-Take a look at some of our favorite seasonal beers.
 Cheers!
+Or better yet, Prost, given the first one on the list.